tps99/Arc-Azure-Portal-Dashboards/README.md

 Both Queries include several attributes to make it easier to identify the VM or SQL Instance, as mentioned these are ignored by the script.
 The queries also include 3 empty colunns to indicate how the tagging columns can be set up.

+** Please Note: ** The queries return all resources across all subscriptions however currently the tagging script operates at subscription level (subscription name is passed as a parameter).
+You will need to seperate out the CSV into 1 CSV per subscription to be processed.